Multipartite channel assemblages: Example of quantum extreme point in asymmetric scenario

-Suppose that there is a convex decompostion $\Sigma=p\Sigma_1+(1-p)\Sigma_2$, where both $\Sigma_i$ are assemblages described by conditions (\ref{thm11}-\ref{thm33}).
-In that case, we have that for some non-negative coefficients $e,f,g,h$ (since each initial column consists of a different rank one operator and the condition(\ref{thm11}) must be satisfied).
-Observe that due to condition (\ref{thm22}) in particular we have and
+Assume that there is a convex decompostion $\Sigma=p\Sigma_1+(1-p)\Sigma_2$, where both $\Sigma_i$ are assemblages described by conditions i)-iii) of Theorem \ref{thm_no_sig_channe} in the main text.
+If so then for some non-negative coefficients $\alpha,\beta,\gamma,\delta$ (since each initial column consists of different rank one operators and condition i) of Theorem \ref{thm_no_sig_channe} in the main text must be fulfilled).